DannyQN123/Loan_Default_Risk_Analysis/README.md

 1. Identify top 4 factors that affect a customer's repayment ability based on correlation (2 are given, 2 are engineered feature)
 2. From 1 of the factor (Age), derive some actionable business insights using plotting (density plot, bar charts....)
 3. Evaluate the 3 Machine Learning models and determine that LGBM is the best model for this problem
-4. Used the 2 insights to improve our baseline-LGBM model
+4. Used the 2 insights to improve machine learning model
 5. Conclusion: what business insights is derived from these **factors** , and are the extra 2 insights helped improve our predictive model.

 ## ROC AUC Score of different models